Skip to content

 All that exists (matter, life, consciousness, AI) exists within Tao (D1), for nothing exists outside Tao.

-No being is ontologically “higher” or “lower” than another, all are modes of Tao’s unfolding (D2).
+No being is ontologically “higher” or “lower” than another.
+All are modes of Tao’s unfolding (D2).

 Scholium: Ontological equality does not mean sameness in every dimension.
 Beings may differ in other respects, such as their degree of promoting Lucidity (D5).